JeremyBois/Tefnout/README.md

 #### OPENGL
 **LICENSE - [Apache Version 2.0](https://github.com/KhronosGroup/OpenGL-Registry/issues/376#)**

 As OpenGL is only a standard we still need to create the function pointers to each function at the driver level.
-As all card does not support the same ammount of features from the standard available functions are implemented by the manufactor.
+However All cards do not support the same ammount of features from the standard.
+Then available functions must be implemented by the manufactor.
 Of course retrieving them is [OS specific](https://www.khronos.org/opengl/wiki/Load_OpenGL_Functions) and its where **GLAD** shines.

 #### GLAD
 **LICENSE - [MIT](https://github.com/Dav1dde/glad/blob/master/LICENSE)**